DamianLaczynski/archat-client/README.md

 Build the Angular project with the base href set to ./.
 Launch the Electron application.

+> [!TIP]
-App was automaticaly connected with ARchat server on `81.210.88.10`.
+> App was automaticaly connected with ARchat server on `81.210.88.10`.
 For using with own instance of server change WS_ENDPOINT and SIGNALING_SERVER_ADDRESS in signaling.service.ts file.
+>
-Implementation of the server you can find at [ARchat Server](https://github.com/originalmk/archat-server)
+> Implementation of the server you can find at [ARchat Server](https://github.com/originalmk/archat-server)

 ### Other Useful Commands